All Episodes

 But now they've decided they're not going to give them out.

-I'm not saying it right, I'm sure.
+I'm not saying it right.

 I'll figure it out in a couple of weeks.

-Uh, but anyway, is the one that works the best.
+But anyway, is the one that works the best.

 So it's available, but not readily available.

-The person had to work really, really hard, find the right concierge doctor, pay for it, and and they were able to get the treatment.
+The person had to work really, really hard, find the right concierge doctor, pay for it, and they were able to get the treatment.

-Originally, when the centers were set up, monoclonal antibody centers were set up in Florida, it was free for anybody.
+Originally, when the centers were set up, monoclonal antibody centers were set up.

-Anybody you got a positive test, you get it.
+Anybody, you got a positive test, you get it.

-And this is this is unconscionable what they're doing.
+And this is unconscionable what they're doing.

 They're setting people up.

-If you don't have the one therapeutic that works the best that every doctor agrees works the best, and you're not warp speeding it, and your stupid message of get the vaccine, get the booster, get the booster, get the vaccine, get the booster booster, but you can still get COVID.
+If you don't have the one therapeutic that works the best, that every doctor agrees works the best, and you're not warp speeding it, and your stupid message of get the vaccine, get the booster, get the booster, get the vaccine, get the booster booster, but you can still get COVID.

-If you are a breakthrough case, even if you had the vaccine, even if you had the boosters, even if you had previous infections, how do you treat it with therapeutics?
+The next scientific thought ought to be, okay, if you are a breakthrough case, even if you had the vaccine, even if you had the boosters, even if you had previous infections, how do you treat it with therapeutics?

 This is the best therapeutic, according to every doctor I've interviewed.

-Now, I suggest if you get a positive test to again call your doctor and ask your doctor about the monoclonal antibodies.
+Now, I suggest if you get a positive test to again call your doctor and ask your doctor about the monoclonal antibodies, we'll put up the name on Hannity.com.

 We'll put the whole Epic Times article on Hannity.com.